Everything You Need to Know About Hurricane Damage Insurance Claims

 • The type of damage

-• How the damage was caused (flooding damage, wind damage, etc.)
+• How the damage was caused (say, by rising floodwaters or wind)

-• The type of homeowner coverage you purchased (ordinary home insurance or a specific hurricane insurance policy)
+• The type of homeowners coverage you purchased (say, ordinary home insurance or a specific hurricane coverage addition)

 • Where you live